 One particular difference that only exists for multicast transmissions is RSVP's support of heterogeneous reservations, while ATM only allows for a homogeneous QoS within a single VC.
-The focus of this article is on how this difference can be bridged to allow for efficient support of RSVP over ATM.
+The focus of this paper is on how this difference can be bridged to allow for efficient support of RSVP over ATM.
 The approaches suggested so far in the literature are either quite limiting or lead potentially to large resource consumption.
 We describe VC management techniques which support heterogeneous subnet-receivers by merging them into groups.
 Any such merging method should base its decisions on quantitative criteria.
-We study two cases, (1) cost-oriented and (2) resource-oriented techniques; their application depends on the administrative location of the edge devices used for the mapping of RSVP/IntServ onto ATM.
+We study two cases, (1) cost-oriented and (2) resource-oriented techniques;